-Malware Patrol provides block lists compatible with Squid3.
-You can follow these simple steps to configure your Squid instance and protect the internal network, computers and users from getting infected by malware.
+Malware Patrol provides block lists compatible with Squid3 Web Proxy.
+You can follow these simple steps to configure your Squid instance and protect internal networks, computers and users from getting infected by malware.

 1) Make sure your Squid3 instance is installed and working properly.
 There are several resources on the Internet that can help you configure Squid3 in your platform.
 If you are experiencing trouble installing and configuring Squid3, start at: http://www.squid-cache.org/.